dmoonat/build-with-adk/retail-ai-location-strategy/README.md

   <img src="assets/images/pipeline-architecture.png" alt="Pipeline Architecture" width="700">
 </p>

-The pipeline is built as a `SequentialAgent` that orchestrates 7 specialized sub-agents, each handling a specific phase of the analysis.
+The pipeline is built as a `SequentialAgent` that orchestrates 6 stages, with the final stage using a `ParallelAgent` to generate artifacts (report, infographic, audio) concurrently.

 ### State Flow